Other Menu Functions

 For details on clarity, see Clarity.

 Peripheral illumination, distortion, chromatic aberration, and diffraction can be corrected as you record movies.
 For details on lens aberration correction, see Lens Aberration Correction.

 For details on High ISO speed noise reduction, see High ISO Speed Noise Reduction.

 By setting to [Enable], you can start or stop movie recording with Remote Controller RC-6 or Wireless Remote Control BR-E1 (both sold separately).

-Set to [On] to conserve battery power and help prevent the camera from overheating while waiting to shoot.
+Set to [On] to conserve battery power and control the rise of camera temperature during standby.

 As a result, it may enable you to record movies over a longer period.

 - Image quality on the standby screen may differ from image quality on the screen during movie recording.